divio/divio-cloud-docs/how-to/resources-configure-git.rst

 The Control Panel expected to find a branch (by default named ``master``) at the remote.

-If the Divio Cloud project uses the *Custom tracking branches* feature, then whatever branch is used for the *Test* environment should be present at the remote.
+If the Divio project uses the *Custom tracking branches* feature, then whatever branch is used for the *Test* environment should be present at the remote.

 Check the repository for the expected branch.